amirwolf5122/telegram-bot-cloudflare/README.md

 9. Click on "Save and Deploy"
 10. In the middle panel append `/registerWebhook` to the url.
 For example: https://my-worker-123.username.workers.dev/registerWebhook
 11. Click "Send".
 In the right panel should appear `Ok`.
 If 401 Unauthorized appears, you may have used a wrong bot token.
-12. Well, it's finished, now you can use the messageing bot
+12. Alright, it's done.
+Now you can use the messaging bot.

 ## Source: https://github.com/cvzi/telegram-bot-cloudflare
 ## فارسی